CiscoDevNet/meraki_cloud_simulator/README.md

 python meraki_sample_location_scanning_receiver.py -v simulator -s simulator
 ```

-### If running as a Python standalone service with Meraki sending data
+### If running as a Python standalone service with your Meraki organization sending data

 This sample can be also used to collect data from the live Meraki platform rather than the simulator.
+If you are an administrator in a Meraki organization you can do the following.

 1. Navigate to the [Meraki Dashboard](https://meraki.cisco.com).
-You can login with username devnetexpressattendee@cisco.com and password merakirocks to see the configuration in the dashboard or use your login to access your own organization.
+Login with your username and password
-1. On the left rail, click on the **Networks** drop-down and make sure to choose the __DevNetLab__ network if using the devnetexpressattendee login.
+1. On the left rail, click on the **Networks** drop-down and make sure to choose the desired network.
 This changes the context to the network to which you'll configure the location scanning.
 1. Under **Network**, select **Network-wide->General**.
 1. Scroll down to **Location and Scanning** and verify the API is enabled.
-1. An adminsitrator would add in the publicly accessible url of the receiving application in the **Post URL** and **Secret** as desired.
-Note the validator key.
-1. Click **Validate** to verify connectivity.
-1. If your server validates, then Meraki can send the `HTTPS POST` data to it.
-1. Scroll to the bottom and click **Save** in the lower right corner.
+1. Copy the validator key

 * virtual envrionment:
 ```